 “Dominant” genes are segments of DNA that always express themselves over any mutation of the same gene sitting on the opposite paired chromosome.
 For instance, if a mother donates a gene for blue eyes and a father donates a gene for brown eyes, the child will always have brown eyes; brown always dominates any other eye color.
 The blue gene is there, but it is not visually expressed; it is “hidden” and will only show up if given a chance to pair up with another blue gene in the next generation.
-That blue gene may be passed on for several generations before finally getting the chance to appear when matched up with another person also carrying a blue gene.
-The blue gene is thus “recessed”, or hidden – a “recessive” gene.
-It may also be called a recessive “trait”, or characteristic.
-Recessive genes or traits become important only when both parents carry them, as therein lies the only possibility for them to be expressed, or seen.
+That blue gene may be passed on for several generations before finally getting the chance to appear when matched up with another person also carrying at least one blue gene.
+The blue gene is thus “recessed,” – or hidden – a “recessive” gene.
+It may also be called a recessive “trait”, or “characteristic.”
+Recessive genes or traits become important only when both parents carry them, as therein lies the only possibility for them to be expressed or seen.

-“Partial Dominant”, or “Dominant With Variable Penetrance” are terms used to describe genes that are always expressed—-but to a variable degree—-when present, depending upon the effect of other genetic conditions present.
+“Partial Dominant”, or “Dominant with Variable Penetrance” are terms used to describe genes that are always expressed – but to a variable degree – when present, depending upon the effect of other genetic conditions present.
 Feathered legs and feet are an example of this phenomenon.
-The gene that causes this is dominant to the bare leg gene, but the variability in the penetrance—-or visual expression—-of the gene can result in anything from enormous leg “muffs” to “slipper” feathers to “grouse” feathers to “stubble” and anything in-between, depending upon other genes present that add to, or subtract from, the degree to which feather growth on the feet or legs is allowed.
+The gene that causes this is dominant to the bare leg gene, but the variability in the penetrance – or visual expression – of the gene can result in anything from enormous leg “muffs” to “slipper” feathers to “grouse” feathers to “stubble” and anything in-between, depending upon other genes modifiers present that add to, or subtract from, the degree to which feather growth on the feet or legs is allowed.

 There is also something called linkage.
 Sometimes genes are locked together and are passed on as a group that cannot be broken apart by the process of cell division and meiosis.
 In such instances, these linked genes are always expressed together at the same time, so for all intents and purposes the combination acts as if it is a single gene in the way it is passed on or inherited.
-Linkage may be partially responsible for some of the color changes seen in Seraphim.
+Linkage may be partially responsible for some of the way color is passed on in Seraphim.

-So let’s review.
+So, let’s review.
 Now you understand that each parent bird passes on half of its set of chromosomes in the egg or sperm so that the new chick has a full set of chromosomes – half of them from each parent.
-You also understand that some genes on chromosomes overpower, or dominate weaker recessive genes at the same location on the opposite paired chromosome; the paired chromosomes may carry a recessive gene each, a dominant gene each, or a combo of recessive and dominant.
+You also understand that some dominate genes on chromosomes overpower or dominate weaker recessive genes at the same location on the opposite paired chromosome; the paired chromosomes may carry a recessive gene each, a dominant gene each, or a combo of recessive and dominant.
 As Dominant always wins, the only time you can see hidden recessive traits is when they are on both chromosomes in the pair, so the trait has to come from each parent to appear.
 Linked gene combinations transfer multiple traits to the offspring all at once, and always together, so for all intents and purposes linked genes are inherited as if they are a single gene or trait.
-The “Seraph Color Gene Complex” is not one gene, but a combination of genes, most of which are independent, but some of which may be linked genes—we don’t know—but we DO know there are a minimum of three and very likely more, and they all have to be present.
-And by now you know that color genes are not the only thing that make a Seraph, as all the other genes for form must be embedded as well for that beautiful final creation to appear.

 SPECIAL CHROMOSOMES: So, let’s go back to those forty pairs of chromosomes once again.
-One of those pairs has a very special function: it determines the sex, or gender of the bird.
+One of those pairs has a very special function: it determines the sex of the bird.
 This pair has a special name: sex chromosomes.
-(I know….big surprise, eh?)
 The other thirty-nine pairs of chromosomes are called autosomal chromosomes, and they program almost everything else in pigeon development with a few exceptions.